DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    using.
 Also Mini Clavier doesn't allow to change the harmonic phases.

- - Resynthesis creates multiple snapshots of a sound (called "timbre frames" on the Synclavier) are played back in sequence, when a note is played.
+ - Resynthesis creates multiple snapshots of a sound (called "timbre frames" on the Synclavier) which are played back in sequence, when a note is played.
+   The Synclavier cross-faded between each two frames quite flexibly.
+Mini Clavier doesn't cross-fade but rather lets the amplitude levels glide from the one value to the next, reducing the polyphony overhead.

  - Timbre frames are created in an offline process where the original sample is sliced up and FFT-analysed to determine the harmonic amplitudes of each frame.